For a detailed explanation of the program's admission requirements and application process, download the program's

 BIO-2331 and BIO-2341 together may substitute for BIO 1221.

 - Mandatory Program Information Session.
-Students beginning the program in the fall 2015 semester or later will be required to attend a Radiography Information Session prior to entering the program.
 Attendance at an information session does NOT need to be completed prior to applying but must be completed prior to program entry.
 Sessions are held every semester.
 Students must sign in to document their attendance, attend the entire session and are encouraged to bring a support person.

 - Acceptable background check results.